 The Foundation responded to the country’s schooling crisis by expanding the #WeAreAllConnected Initiative to France.

 - Thomas Edison High School in Échirolles received 20 PCs in July 2020.
 One of the Foundation’s Board Members, Patrick Dureault, spoke about the digital divide and the Foundation’s goal.

-- In September 2020, another 15 laptops were donated to the association “Ma Chance Moi Aussi” in Chambéry to give children, families, and teachers the right tools to bridge the digital gap.
+- In Chambéry the Association “Ma Chance Moi Aussi” received 15 more laptops in September 2020 to help children, families, and teachers close the digital divide.